• As low as $194/Night

 • Private vacation home

-This freshly modernized bungalow located on Craven Street in Downtown Beaufort is ideally located, close to all the eateries and shopping in the area.
+This freshly remodeled bungalow located on Craven Street in Downtown Beaufort is ideally located, close to all the eateries and shopping in the area.

 This one bedroom, one bathroom bungalow opens up to a comfortable living room with a intelligent TV and a dining area for two.
 There is an office area off of the hallway, ideal for working remotely or doing some schoolwork with strong internet service if needed.
 It has a entirely equipped kitchen, with an additional modest dining table with seating for two, that can be used for appreciating morning coffee or as additional prep space for those who like to prepare at home.
 There is a washer and dryer located at the end of the hall for your convenience.
 The main bedroom is cavernous and has a king size bed with a vanity.